Our Approach

 Aboriginal World Views

-“Aboriginal worldviews lay the foundation for cultural safety, trauma informed and trauma specific care and practices for Aboriginal people” (Mareese Terare, Bundjalung woman, 2014)
+“Aboriginal worldviews lay the foundation for cultural safety, trauma informed and trauma specific care and practices for Aboriginal people”

 Dadirri – Deep Listening To One Another

-Dadirri: A word from the language of the Ngangikurungkurr people of the Daly River area of the Northern Territory.
+A word from the language of the Ngan’gikurungkurr people of the Daly River area of the Northern Territory.
 Dadirri has been called “the Aboriginal gift”.
 Miriam Rose Ungunmerr (1993a) says it is a “special quality, a unique gift of the Aboriginal people.
 It is inner deep listening and quiet, still awareness – something like what you call contemplation”

 While Dadirri is a word that belongs to the language of the Ngan’gikurunggur peoples, the activity or practice of Dadirri has its equivalence in many other Aboriginal groups in Australia.

-The principles and functions of Dadirri are: a knowledge and consideration of community and the diversity and unique nature that each individual brings to community; ways of relating and acting within community; a non-intrusive observation, or quietly aware watching; a deep listening and hearing with more than the ears.
+• a knowledge and consideration of community and the diversity and unique nature that each individual brings to community

 In our local language, the word “listen” translates to “Ngara”.
 We relate “Ngara”, a word used in the name of organisation, to the concept of Dadirri.

-Cultural Learning – The Importance Of Identity And Connections
+Cultural Learning – The Importance of Identity And Connections

-Gudjagang Ngara li-dhi acknowledges that Aboriginal culture has not remained static over time and has adapted according to the influence of many different factors including colonisation.
+We acknowledge that Aboriginal culture has not remained static over time and has adapted according to the influence of many different factors including colonisation.
 Kinship responsibility, knowledge of family, country and community is still at the core of our cultural identity and is still very much a part of contemporary Aboriginal societies.

-Gudjagang Ngara li-dhi understands the importance of cultural knowledge and how it relates to the individual in terms of their identity.
+We understand the importance of cultural knowledge and how it relates to the individual in terms of their identity.
 To enhance and nurture cultural identity there must be an emphasis placed on ongoing cultural learning.

 Shared Community Responsibility For Children And Young People

 Community is where I can share my innermost thoughts, bring out the depths of my own feelings, and know they will be understood.
 Communication makes community and is the possibility of human beings living together for their mutual psychological, physical and spiritual nourishment.
-(Rollo May, 1976:246-7)

-Gudjagang Ngara li-dhi believes that Aboriginal children and young people who enter the out of home care system should be recognised as our most disadvantaged and vulnerable of our people and as such the Aboriginal Community has a responsibility for their safety and wellbeing.
+We believe that Aboriginal children and young people who enter the out of home care system should be recognised as our most disadvantaged and vulnerable of our people and as such the Aboriginal Community has a responsibility for their safety and wellbeing.

 Working With Children In A Culturally Safe Environment

-Principles and practices of cultural safety are essential skills required to work with all people, in particular children who have been damaged by painful childhood experiences.
+Principles and practices of cultural safety are essential skills required to work with all people, in particular children, who have been damaged by painful childhood experiences.

 Strengths Based Practice and Resilience